All Episodes

 He's an intern.

-With a Republican controlled house demanding large cuts in present and future spending in exchange for an increase in a debt ceiling, the possibility the federal government will have trouble financing and issuing new debts becoming more frighteningly likely each day.
+With a Republican-controlled House demanding large cuts in present and future spending in exchange for an increase in the debt ceiling, the possibility the federal government will have trouble financing and issuing new debts becoming more frighteningly likely each day.

-For crying out, folks, I just wrote a check for it.
+Folks, I just wrote a check for you.

-I don't tell you, but let me just tell you there is revenue pouring into Washington, D.C.
-There's tax revenue pouring in there.
+There is revenue pouring into Washington, D.C.
+There is tax revenue pouring in there.

 There's enough to service the debt.